Deploy using Helm

 The values.yaml

-file customizes the Helm chart installation without editing the chart itself.
-You can specify image repositories, environment variables, resource requests, and more.
+file customizes the Helm chart installation without modifying the chart itself.
+You can use it to specify image repositories, environment variables, resource requests, and other settings.

 -